Skip to Main Content

 Guidance and Resources

-the new standing order allows pharmacists to dispense naloxone to anyone regardless of whether the person has previously been certified under ORP or received any training in opioid overdose response.
+the standing order allows pharmacists to dispense naloxone to anyone regardless of whether the person has previously been trained under ORP or received any training in opioid overdose response.

 Statewide Standing Order Resources